The Family (2013 film): Development

 EuropaCorp and Relativity Media signed during March 2012 to develop two films, including their distribution.
-The Family would become the first one, and the second one would be Three Days to Kill (2014).
+The Family would become the first one, and the second would be Three Days to Kill (2014).

 Tonino Benacquista, the author of Malavita.

 The script, written by Luc Besson and Michael Caleo, is based on the novel Malavita by Tonino Benacquista, published in 2004.
-The author did not want to be very involved in the development of the film, he said: "I knew that EuropaCorp would be capable of producing a film that could be distributed, both in the United States and France, and it was a very tempting topic".
+The author did not want to be very involved with the development of the film.
+He said, "I knew that EuropaCorp would be capable of producing a film that could be distributed, both in the United States and France, and it was a very tempting topic."
 The producer of the film, Virginie Besson-Silla, said that the film's storyline is nearly the same as the novel's.

 Originally, Besson would be only the producer.
-But after finding out that he was going to work with Robert De Niro and not finding a proper director, he decided to direct the film as well: "I thought that it was out of the question to entrust this project to any other person!
+But after finding out that he was going to work with Robert De Niro and not finding a proper director, he decided to direct the film as well.
+"I thought that it was out of the question to entrust this project to any other person!
 I know the American and French cultures, so I decided to make me the director."
-De Niro asked Besson why he was not the director, and Besson told him: "Okay, you won."
+De Niro asked Besson why he was not the director, and Besson told him, "Okay, you won."

 Casting

-The book's author wanted the cast to be "American actors that have their own legend, and when appearing on the big screen, they don't have to convince."
-When Besson asked him who he wanted to be the lead role, he proposed Robert De Niro.
+The book's author wanted the cast to be "American actors that have their own legend, and when appearing on the big screen, they don't have to convince".
+When Besson asked him who he wanted to be in the lead role, he proposed Robert De Niro.
 They sent him a letter, and later De Niro agreed to participate in the project.

 In June 2012, it was confirmed that Michelle Pfeiffer would join the cast of The Family, as she was interested in working with De Niro.
-They had starred together in different films but never were able to film scenes with each other.
-Author Tonino Benacquista was very pleased with the casting of De Niro and Pfeiffer; Besson later said, "Tonino said it would be so perfect if Robert De Niro and Michelle Pfeiffer played the roles.
+They had starred together in different films but were never able to film scenes with each other.
+Author Tonino Benacquista was very pleased with the casting of De Niro and Pfeiffer.
+Besson later said, "Tonino said it would be so perfect if Robert De Niro and Michelle Pfeiffer played the roles.
 It was like a dream."
-Besson always thought of Dianna Agron while writing the character Belle Blake.
+Besson always thought of Dianna Agron while writing the character of Belle Blake.
 Despite this, Agron had to attend multiple auditions.
 Agron later won the part.
 The entire Glee cast and crew supported Agron's departure from the show to be part of the film.

 A dog named Emeron was chosen to be Malavita, the family's pet dog.
 Emeron was trained by a specialist, and De Niro was the only person, beside the dog trainer, to spend time with him during the workout.
 Besson auditioned more than 500 actors for the character of Warren Blake, before casting D'Leo.
 The Family was De Niro's 96th feature film.